Skip to main content

 --tags "Key=elotl.co/nodeless-cluster/name,Value=<cluster_name>"

 Once tagged, you must restart the Luna manager pod for Luna to assign the new security group to the newly provisioned nodes.
-Notes that existing Luna managed nodes will not have their security groups updated and will have to be replaced to get the new security group assignment working.
+Note that existing Luna-managed nodes will not have their security groups updated and will have to be replaced to get the new security group assignment working.